 Grand Canyon Map | South Rim & North Rim

-The NatGeo Map (via Amazon) is essential, even for short and easy hikes.
+We bought the NatGeo Map (via Amazon), as it is essential, even for short and easy hikes.
 It’s reliable, weatherproof, and an accurate map for most of the park’s regions.
 Even if you’re only visiting for 1-2 days in December, we highly recommend bringing this map.

 How Busy Is Grand Canyon in December?

-December at the South Rim is one of the is the least busiest month of the year due to its chilly temperatures and potential for snow.
+December at the South Rim is one of the least busy months of the year due to its chilly temperatures and potential for snow.
 Few visitors are willing to brave the weather at this time, making it easy to avoid large crowds of people.

 Where to stay?
 The most comfortable option is to book a hotel or lodge in the park in Grand Canyon Village.
 However, it’s often difficult as rooms sell out quickly.
 The second best option is Tusayan Village.
 You can get to Grand Canyon South Rim from Tusayan:

-- Via car (a short 15 minutes drive): Google Maps Route Tusayan – Grand Canyon South Rim Parking Lot.
+- Winter Option (December): Via car (a short 15 minutes drive): Google Maps Route Tusayan – Grand Canyon South Rim Parking Lot.